KeckObservatory/RemoteObserving/README.md

 # Software Installation

-This software depends on a few outside software packages including [Anaconda Python](https://www.anaconda.com/distribution), a VNC Viewer Client (which can be one of several options), and a few command line tools.  **Our installation instructions below should only be taken as an example.**  When dealing with outside packages, users should follow the installation instructions for those packages.
+This software depends on a few outside software packages including python (we recommend the [Anaconda Python](https://www.anaconda.com/) installer), a VNC Viewer Client (which can be one of several options), and a few command line tools.  **Our installation instructions below should only be taken as an example.**  When dealing with outside packages, users should follow the installation instructions for those packages.

 In addition, users will need a basic understanding of command line interactions as individual customizations (e.g. shell choice), differences between operating system versions, and differences in available command line tools may make the details of these examples inaccurate in some cases.